wittyaurelien/cordova-plugin-iotize-ble/README.md

-# Bluetooth Low Energy (BLE) communication with IoTize modules Plugin for Apache Cordova
+# Bluetooth Low Energy (BLE) for IoTize devices Plugin for Apache Cordova

-This plugin enables communication between a phone and a BLE enabled IOTIZE module.
+This plugin enables communication between a mobile and a BLE enabled IOTIZE device.

 The plugin provides a simple [JavaScript API](#api) for iOS, Android and Windows.

- * Scan for IoTize peripherals
+ * Scan for ble iotize devices
- * Connect to an IoTize peripheral
+ * Connect to a device
- * Send a Request and returns the reponse from the peripheral
+ * Send a Request and returns the reponse from the device

-See the [IoTize Monitoring App](https://github.com/don/cordova-plugin-ble-central/tree/master/examples) for ideas on how this plugin can be used.

 ## Supported Platforms

 * iOS
+* Android ()
 * Windows (10)

 # Installing